CodeHarborHub/codeharborhub.github.io/docs/dsa/binary_search/recursive_binary_search.md

 }
 ```

-How Recursive Binary Search Works
+## How Recursive Binary Search Works

-Step-by-Step Explanation
+### Step-by-Step Explanation

-Initialize: Set two pointers, low at the beginning and high at the end of the array.
+1. Initialize: Set two pointers, low at the beginning and high at the end of the array.
-Middle Element: Calculate the middle element's index.
+2. Middle Element: Calculate the middle element's index.
 Comparison:
-If the middle element is the target, return its index.
+3. If the middle element is the target, return its index.
-If the middle element is less than the target, discard the left half by setting low to mid + 1.
+4. If the middle element is less than the target, discard the left half by setting low to mid + 1.
-If the middle element is greater than the target, discard the right half by setting high to mid - 1.
+5. If the middle element is greater than the target, discard the right half by setting high to mid - 1.
-Repeat: Repeat steps 2 and 3 until the target is found or the low pointer exceeds the high pointer.
+6. Repeat: Repeat steps 2 and 3 until the target is found or the low pointer exceeds the high pointer.

-Time Complexity
+### Time Complexity

-The time complexity of iterative binary search is 𝑂(log𝑛)
+The time complexity of iterative binary search is $𝑂(log𝑛)$.

-O(logn), where 𝑛
-n is the number of elements in the array.
+where $n$ is the number of elements in the array.
 This logarithmic time complexity makes iterative binary search significantly faster than linear search for large datasets.

-Practical Applications
+## Practical Applications

 Iterative binary search is widely used in various real-world applications and algorithmic problems:

 1. Searching in a Sorted Array